tripreports/tripreports.github.io/posts/trips/uzbekistan-2025.md

 We walked from there to the Hazrati Imam Complex, which was still under construction at the time.
 It was possible to enter for free - I'm not sure if it's a paid attraction or not.
 A guard mentioned we needed to pay 60k to go into a building, but we opted out.
 The complex itself is pretty expansive, with a mosque in the upper courtyard, as well as a large registan in the lower one
 ![](https://live.staticflickr.com/65535/54846774751_da2382838a_b.jpg)

-From there, we used Yandex to get to Tashkent Tower.
+From there, we used Yandex to get to the Tashkent Tower.
 This is an old soviet TV tower.
 Walking around it was interesting, but I can't recommend making a detour for this - it's out of the way, and not particularly interesting

 Next stop was the Chor Minor Mosque, another attraction that didn't really impress.
 It's also an active mosque, which feels a little weird to visit